DavidTFG/HostelTactilCodeChallenge/README.md

 ### ConnectFourController

-That class handle HTTP POST request and interacts with the **ConnectFourRepository** to validate the game board and determine the winner.
+That class handle HTTP POST request and interacts with the **ConnectFourService** to validate the game board and determine the winner.

 In the **Post([FromBody] string board)** method:

 - Convert the string received to uppercase.
-- Check preconditions:
+- Check preconditions calling service the service method:
-  - If there are no preconditions failed, check for the winner.
+  - If there are no preconditions failed, check for the winner calling the service method.
   - If preconditions fail, return a 400 Bad Request with an error message depends on the precondition failed.

+### ConnectFourController

+That class makes the calls to the repository **ConnectFourRepository**.

 ### ConnectFourRepository